 Thick smoke blanketing the U.S. West Coast

 Satellite data from international space agencies aided efforts to track smoke from wildfires on the U.S.'s West Coast.
 Captured on September 10, this Copernicus Sentinel-3 image shows the extent of the smoke plume.

 A photo bomb from one of Jupiter's moons

 This close-up image captured by the Hubble Space Telescope provides researchers with an update on Jupiter‘s extreme weather conditions.
 In the North, you can see a long white storm where winds rage at about 560 km per hour.
 Left of the gas giant is its icy moon, Europa.

 After making history in by performing the first all-female spacewalk, NASA astronauts Jessica Meir and Christina Koch took part in their third spacewalk together on .
-In the reflection of Jessica Meir's helmet is Christina Koch, taking a quick photo as her crewmate finishes upgrading power systems on the International Space Station's Port-6 truss structure.
+In the reflection of Jessica Meir's helmet is Christina Koch, taking a quick photo as her crewmate finishes upgrading power systems on the ISS's Port-6 truss structure.

 The liveliness of youth

 The star cluster Westerlund 2, captured by the Hubble Space Telescope, is home to young stars surrounded by dense clouds of interstellar dust that's in the process of birthing new planets.